mperitz/norah-tahiri/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploying
+1. Go to digitalocean.com and log in with Norah's credentials.
+2. Copy the cloud ip address from the dashboard.
+3. Run `ssh root@<ip-address>` in the terminal.
+The password is the same as the password to log on to digitalocean.
+4. Once you have accessed the terminal, run `cd norah-tahiri`.
+5. Pull your new changes down from github `git pull`.
+6. View the existing process by enterring `pm2 list`.
+7. Note the currently running process's ID (leftmost column).
+8. Kill the process by enterring `pm2 stop <ID>`.
+9. Restart the process by enterring `pm2 start npm -- run prod`.
+10. Verify that the binary builds and serves by viewing the logs - `pm2 logs`.
+You should see no errors.
+Further verification can be done by checking norahtahiri.com.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).